AngelHernandez255/teamartemisse489/README.md

-# TeamArtemisSE489
+# Artemis Movie Recommender

 ## Team Information

-- **Project Lead:** TeamArtemisIV (ahern255@depaul.edu)
+### TeamArtemisSE489
-- **Team Members:**
+### **Team Members:**

-Anjan Kumar Basavaraj Gurudatt (ABASAVAR@depaul.edu) Joshua Nevin Chandrasekar (JCHANDR2@depaul.edu)
+- Anjan Kumar Basavaraj Gurudatt (ABASAVAR@depaul.edu)
+- Joshua Nevin Chandrasekar (JCHANDR2@depaul.edu)
-Sakshi Gorkhali (SGORKHAL@depaul.edu)
+- Sakshi Gorkhali (SGORKHAL@depaul.edu)
-Angel Hernandez (AHERN255@depaul.edu)
+- Angel Hernandez (AHERN255@depaul.edu)
+### SE 456

 ## Project Overview

 We are TeamArtemisSE489, a team for the class Global Software Development, and we are working on a machine learning project that uses machine learning to recommend movies.
-We have used a dataset from kaggle link: https://www.kaggle.com/datasets/bwandowando/rotten-tomatoes-9800-movie-critic-and-user-reviews
 The data set consists of 56 million user reviews of 10500 Movies.
 The project will use this dataset to provide recommendations to users on what movie to see next.

-For this project, we are using only 1 million user reviews to recommend movies to users.
+"PROBLEM STATEMENT"

 **Key Objectives:**
 - [x] Objective 1
 Build a scalable movie recommendation system using collaborative filtering techniques to generate personalized movie suggestions based on user ratings and interaction patterns.

 - [x] Objective 2
 Develop a reproducible MLOps pipeline that automates data preprocessing, feature engineering, model training, evaluation, and model persistence using industry-standard engineering practices.

 - [ ] Objective 3
 Establish a maintainable and collaborative machine learning workflow with version control, code quality checks, documentation, and modular project structure to support future deployment and continuous improvement.

 ## Architecture Diagram - TODO: REPACEME!